sj14/dbbench/README.md

 `dbbench` is a simple tool to benchmark or stress test a databases.
 You can use the simple built-in benchmarks or run your own queries.

 **Attention**: This tool comes with no warranty.
-Don't run it on a production database or know what you are doing.
+Don't run it on a production database or know what you do.

 ## Example